minaminao/ctf-blockchain/README.md

 ### Bypassing repayments of push architecture flash loans
 - There are two architectures of flash loans: push and pull, with push architectures represented by Uniswap and Aave v1 and pull architectures by Aave v2 and dYdX.
-- [EIP-3156: Flash Loans](https://eips.ethereum.org/EIPS/eip-3156) is a pull architecture.
+- The proposed flash loan in [EIP-3156: Flash Loans](https://eips.ethereum.org/EIPS/eip-3156) is a pull architecture.

 | Challenge                  | Note, Keywords                                                  |
 | -------------------------- | --------------------------------------------------------------- |